therkal/quarkus-resume-microservices/resume-scraper/README.md

 # resume-scraper Project

+---
+**NOTE**

+This scraper is only used to scrape my OWN profile and my OWN data.
+It merely intended as a display of skills and does not have any commercial goals.

+---

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .